QuanHuynh123/Singed-Shop/README.md

 # Singed Shop - Web E-commerce Application

-A comprehensive web application for managing an online male clothing store, providing secure transactions and efficient administrative tools.
+A web application for managing an online male clothing store, providing essential features for secure transactions and administrative tools.

 ## 💻 **Technologies Used**
 - **Java (8)**